matasmaciulaitis/wix-style-react/SUPPORT.md

 2. Check our [Cheetsheet](https://www.wix-style-react.com/?path=/story/introduction-cheatsheet--components-cheatsheet) which includes a view of most of the library components inventory and links to the relevant documentation pages.
 3. Use the [Playground](https://www.wix-style-react.com/?path=/story/introduction-playground--playground) to easily test the component abilities.
 4. You may find an answer to your question in our [Frequently Asked Questions](https://github.com/wix/wix-style-react/tree/master/docs/FAQ#frequently-asked-questions) article.
 5. Each component within the library is tested with our on drivers.
 This is a great way to document the proper usage of the component and drivers.
-You can learn from the tests on how the component should properly used / tested.
+You can learn from the tests on how the component should properly used and tested.
 Checkout the [sourcecode](https://github.com/wix/wix-style-react).
 Each component's tests files are listed under:
 `src/ComponentName/test/...`.
 6. Strip down abilities until you get to the bottom of it.
 Saying we have for example the `<Table/>` component which does not work as we expect it to.
 All the above steps did not help us.
 The thing we would do is one of the two:
     - Take the most basic and clean table example and on top of it add your own feature in small parts.